sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 - for Facebook:
   - retrieve data about users, posts, links, photos, videos, live videos, albums, events, groups
+  - create posts in group
-  - post in events, groups and on user's profile
+  - post photos, videos and live videos in events, groups and on user's profile
   - modify user's profile, video and live video
   - delete user's photos, videos and live videos
 - for Instagram: